dreamhunter2333/run_odoo_in_code-server/readme.md

 default `PASSWORD=admin` in docker/docker-compose.yml

-You can install code-server as a chrome app which like a local vscode
+You can install code-server as a chrome app which looks like an local vscode

 ![code-server](/docker/code-server.png)